mamift/BulkExtensions/README.md

 <br><br>
    It relies on the SqlBulkCopy class to perform all the operations, because of that, it can't handle navigation properties and will not persist relationships between entities, but there is a workaround for that if the foreign keys are being explicitly mapped in your model classes.
 See the workaround in the examples below.

-### Changes in version 1.2
+### Changes in version 1.3

-- Removed the EntityFramework.MappingAPI dependency.
-- Handling of the necessary EF metadata build from the ground up.
-- Changed some SQLHelper methods to use the new metadata objects instead of the DBContext.
-- Supports bulk operations for Class Hierarchy entities on Table-per-Hierarchy(TPH) mapping.
-- Supports both Code First and FluentAPI configurations.
-- Changed 'Identity' enum value 'InputOutput' to 'Output'.
+- Added support for EFCore;
+- New feature InsertOrUpdate;

 ### Installation
-You can install it using the
+You can install it using the nuget package for your EF version:
-<a href="https://www.nuget.org/packages/EntityFramework.BulkExtensions">nuget package</a><br>
+- For EF6: <a href="https://www.nuget.org/packages/EntityFramework.BulkExtensions">EntityFramework.BulkExtensions</a><br>
+- For EFCore: <a href="https://www.nuget.org/packages/EntityFramework.BulkExtensions.EFCore">EntityFramework.BulkExtensions.EFCore</a><br>

 ## How to use it